-21.6 The relevant head of service shall ensure that any contract over threshold 3 in value shall be recorded in the Council's Register of Contracts, maintained by the Head of Democratic and Legal Services.
-The Head of Democratic and Legal Services shall make appropriate arrangements to ensure that contracts are duly notified on a timely basis.
+22.6 The relevant Head of Service shall ensure that any contract over threshold 3 in value shall be recorded in the Council's Register of Contracts, maintained by the Borough Solicitor.
+The Borough Solicitor shall make appropriate arrangements to ensure that contracts are duly notified on a timely basis.